LiliaFramework/Lilia/documentation/docs/hooks/class_hooks.md

 # Class Hooks

+This document describes all `CLASS` function hooks defined within the codebase.

+Use these to customize class behavior when players join, leave, spawn, or are transferred between classes.

+Each hook is defined on a class table and receives the table itself as `self` when invoked.

+---

+## Overview

+Hooks belong to tables under `schema/classes`.

-Classes can implement lifecycle hooks to control access, initialize settings, and respond to events such as joining, leaving, spawning, or being transferred.
+They are most often used to control access, initialize settings, and respond to class-related events.

-Define these functions inside your class definition files (`schema/classes/*.lua`).

-All hooks are optional; unspecified hooks fall back to default behaviour.
+All hooks are optional — if you omit a hook, default behaviour applies.

 ---